✓ Growth ✓ Enterprise

 Recurring vs First-Time

 You may adjust your cohort query to observe the frequency of recurring target behavior or to measure the first time that the target behavior occurred after completing the first event.
-If a query is set to Recurring, then a user will appear multiple times within a row, describing how often the user repeated the target Behavior.
+If a query is set to Recurring, then a user will appear multiple times within a row if the user repeated the target Behavior multiple times.
 If a query is set to First-Time, then a user will appear only once in a row, describing when they completed the target behavior.

 Cumulative vs Non-Cumulative